 Is GIMP better than GIMPshop?

 In a word, yes.
 GIMPshop is a novel idea, but it’s based on a very outdated version of GIMP from 2006 and hasn’t been updated since.
-The official version of GIMP has released several important updates, the latest as recently as October 2020 with more on the way.
+The official version of GIMP has released several important updates, the latest as recently as November 2022.

 GIMP has also massively redesigned its user interface since GIMPshop was first created, and almost turned itself into a Photoshop clone whether that was the intention or not.
 A recent update also included the ability to create custom themes that can alter the layout even more.